List of Coronation Street characters introduced in 2000: Bobbi Lewis

 Bobbi Lewis was played by Naomi Ryan.
 She is employed as a machinist at Mike Baldwin's (Johnny Briggs) Underworld factory.
 In 2002 the character was axed by producer Kieran Roberts as part of a drive to revitalise the show, as it was being regularly beaten in the ratings by rival soap EastEnders at the time.

 Bobbi starts work at Underworld in March 2000 when she takes over Linda Sykes' (Jacqueline Pirie) machine.
 She has an initially turbulent start when Linda sacks her for producing substandard work but is soon reinstated by Mike.
 She moves to the Street when she rents the salon flat with barmaid Geena Gregory (Jennifer James).

 In October 2000, Bobbi is furious to discover that sales rep Harvey Reuban (Andrew Scarborough) has been dating her and Karen McDonald (Suranne Jones) at the same time.
 When the two women confront Harvey he smugly shrugs them both off.
 After they discover that he has a fiancée, they are determined to get revenge.
 A shameless Harvey turns on the charm to Bobbi, promising her he thinks she's special, also doing the same with Karen.
 They both play along but know the score.
 With the help of the other Underworld girls they organise a farewell party for him, where they get Harvey drunk and phone Saskia (Nikki Landowski), his fiancée, to pick him up.
 They graffiti his car, pour baked beans over him, sew the words "Slime Ball" on to the back of his suit jacket and tell his fiancée all about his womanising.

 Karen and boyfriend Vikram Desai (Chris Bisson) set Bobbi up on a date with Steve McDonald (Simon Gregson), but it does not lead to anything further.
 After Karen and Vikram break up, Bobbi starts going out with Vikram in March 2001.
 After playing hard to get for a couple of months, Bobbi eventually sleeps with Vikram and they begin a serious relationship.
 In early 2002, Vikram cheats on Bobbi with Hazel Wilding (Kazia Pelka).
 Having fallen in love with Hazel, Vikram soon dumps Bobbi but she takes revenge by filing a false complaint against Vikram's taxi business, StreetCars for sexual harassment.
 With the business facing possible closure, and with employees' livelihoods on the line, Bobbi realises that her scheme has backfired.
 She subsequently withdraws her allegations and leaves Weatherfield in shame.

-Mr. Fearns

-Mr. Fearns is the father of Neil Fearns (Paul Holowaty) who impregnates Sarah-Louise Platt (Tina O'Brien) when they are 12 years old.
-He offers the Platt family help with the baby, which Sarah's mother Gail (Helen Worth) refuses as Neil is not willing to take responsibility for the child.
-He makes his only appearance just over two months before Sarah's baby is born.

-Following Neil's death, it is revealed that Mr. Fearns had left his wife Brenda for a "younger model".